oracle-devrel/terraform-oci-rsa-wazuh/README.md

 Define the following variables in order to deploy the Ansible playbooks during bootstrapping.
 The default value of these variables is `UNDEFINED`.

 - `bootstrap_bucket`: Object storage bucket containing all the Ansible playbooks.
 For example `my_bootstrap_bucket`
-- `wazuh_bootstrap_bundle`:  The tgz containing the Ansible playbook for wazuh manager and workers instances.
+- `wazuh_bootstrap_bundle`:  The tgz containing the Ansible playbook for Wazuh manager and workers instances.
 For example `oci-rsa-ansible-wazuh.tgz`
-- `elastic_bootstrap_bundle`: The tgz containing the Ansible playbook for elasticsearch instances.
+- `elastic_bootstrap_bundle`: The tgz containing the Ansible playbook for ElasticSearch instances.
 For example `oci-rsa-ansible-wazuh-odfe.tgz`
-- `kibana_bootstrap_bundle`:  The tgz containing the Ansible playbook for kibana instance.
+- `kibana_bootstrap_bundle`:  The tgz containing the Ansible playbook for Kibana instance.
 For example `oci-rsa-ansible-wazuh-kibana.tgz`

 ### Terraform Variables
 Terraform variables used in this stack are referenced [here](VARIABLES.md).
-These variables are automatically generated using the following command:
+This document is automatically generated using the `terraform-docs` with the following command:

 ```
 terraform-docs markdown table .